Jacksons – AEG trial DAYS 68-69. FIVE DOCTORS and NURSE DEBBIE ROWE

 A. Mr. Gongaware.

-Of course Paul Gongaware knew not only of Michael’s problem but of the specific treatment his friend was giving to Michael too – Dr. Finskelstein says that he chatted with his friend during the tour a lot and Michael was one of their subjects.
-And who else could be a bigger subject for discussion for both of them than the artist on whose tour they were working then?
+Of course Paul Gongaware knew not only of Michael’s problem but of the specific treatment his friend was giving to Michael too – Dr. Finskelstein says they chatted a lot and Michael was one of their subjects.
+And who else could be a bigger subject for discussion but the artist on whose tour they were both working?

 Q. Ok, Well, did you inform Mr. Gongaware of the situation with the artist?